 Kitchen Utensils & Gadgets

-This is a long list of kitchen must-haves because these are your actual cooking tools.
-I have spent a lot of time paring this list down because, if you are limited on space, you just cannot have every utensil and gadget there is to get.
+This is a long list of kitchen must-haves because these are your cooking tools.
+I have spent a lot of time paring this list down because if you are limited on space, you just cannot have every utensil and gadget there is to get.

 Fish spatula – I swear by my fish spatula.
 You can use it for more than fish.
-It is great because fish can tend to fall apart when you are trying to turn it.
+It is great because fish can tend to fall apart when trying to turn it.

 Kitchen tools – Again, here I opt for a toolset that sits on my counter.
 Includes the swivel peeler, ice cream scoop (“points”), potato masher, soft-handled can opener, 11″ balloon whisk, medium spatula, meat tenderizer, 4″ pizza wheel, nylon flexible turner, 12″ tongs with nylon head, nylon square turner, nylon spoon, nylon slotted spoon, grater and utensil holder

 Kitchen scale – This is my most recent acquisition.
-Sometimes cooking is very exact so having a scale to weigh out certain ingredients in a recipe has saved me many disasters.
-I love this Farmhouse one that sits out on my counter sort of as a bookend for my recipe books.
+Sometimes cooking is very exact, so having a scale to weigh certain recipe ingredients has saved me many disasters.
+I love this Farmhouse one that sits on my counter as a bookend for my recipe books.

 Stainless Steel Spider– I purchased this last year.
-I use it for meatballs, falafel, draining pasta.
+I use it for meatballs, falafel, and draining pasta.

 Microplane Zester – This is a must-have tool.
-I use it for zesting citruses such as lemons, limes, and oranges.
-And, I much prefer using it for garlic overusing a garlic press to crush the garlic.
+I use it for zesting citruses such as lemons, limes, oranges.
+And I prefer using it for overusing a garlic press to crush the garlic.

 Citrus Juicer – This is a game-changer when it comes to juicing citrus.
-Here’s a tip: slice both ends so you maximize the amount of juice you get when you are juicing.
+Here’s a tip: slice both ends to maximize the amount of juice you get when juicing.

 There is only one appliance I keep out on my countertop.
 Underneath, I hide small appliances that are kitchen must-haves.

 Cuisinart Food Processor – I use this often for making sauces and pesto.
 When my D’s were living with me during the pandemic, I invested in a Vitamix because they love smoothies.
-Tbh, while I think they are great, I sent them back with my D when she moved out because she used them every day.
+While I think they are great, I sent them back with my D when she moved out because she used them daily.